ShipEngine/connect-website/publish.md

 ### Definition IDs

-[Definition](structure.md#definitions) `id`s are used internally to uniquely identify your application's resources and should never be changed once the application is published to the ShipEngine Integration Platform.
+[Definition](structure.md#definitions) `id` and `code` properties are used internally to uniquely identify your application's resources.
+Each `id` and `code` property should contain a unique value.
+Additionally, `id` properties should never be changed once the application is published to the ShipEngine Integration Platform.

+Only one [delivery confirmation](./reference/delivery-confirmation.md) definition file should be created for each unique delivery confirmation `type` as this value may be used internally to lookup the specified delivery confirmation when no other identifiers are present.

 ### API Key